chaosmail/chaosmail.github.com/_posts/2018-08-07-intro-to-bigdata-hadoop-and-spark.md

 I find this definition very concise and understandable but a bit imprecise which is probably intentional.
 Here is a more practical definition of what the 3 **V**s stand for, based on my own experiences.

 *Volume* describes a large *amount of data* you want to store, process or analyze.
 If we are speaking in terms of 100s of GBs to TBs to PBs then we are speaking about Big Data.
-An important aspect to consider, is the data growth.
+An important aspect to consider, the data growth.
 As a rule of thumb: If your data is growing by multiple GBs per day, you are probably dealing with Big Data.

 *Velocity* means a high *data throughput* to be stored, processed and/or analyzed; often a large amount of data over a short period of time.
-When we are dealing with processing of 10.000s to millions of records per second, then we are most likely speaking of Big Data.
+When we are processing thousands to millions of records per second, then we are most likely speaking of Big Data.

 *Variety* stands for the large amount of *different data types* that can be stored, processed or analyzed.
-This means we can process any kind of data, be it binary, text, structured, unstructured, compressed, uncompressed, nested, flat, etc. However, *variety* is rather a consequence of Big Data as all data is eventually stored on a distributed file system and so one has to care about different optimized file formats for different use-cases.
+This means one aims to process any kind of data, be it binary, text, structured, unstructured, compressed, uncompressed, nested, flat, etc. However, *variety* is rather a consequence of Big Data as all data is eventually stored on a distributed file system and so one has to care about different optimized file formats for different use-cases.

 *Big Data* systems are built to handle data of high volume, velocity and variety.
 Apache Hadoop and Apache Spark are popular Big Data frameworks for large-scale distributed processing.
 We will learn the similarities and differences in the following sections.

-> Please note that other definitions vary slightly and you will find 4 or even more **V**s, such as *Veracity* for example. *Veracity* refers to the trustworthiness of the data and hence how useful your data actually is.
+> Please note that other definitions vary slightly and you will find 4 or even more **V**s, such as *Veracity* for example. *Veracity* refers to the trustworthiness of the data and hence describes how useful your data actually is.
 While these extended definitions are relevant for Big Data, they don't necessarily apply *only* to Big Data systems or require *Big Data* systems in my opinion.

 ### What can we do with Big Data

+* Batch Processing
+    * Transformation, Join and Aggregation
+    * Analytics: (historical) Analytics, Prediction and Modeling
+* Stream Processing
+    * Transformation, Join and (temporal) Aggregation
+    * Analytics: (real-time) Analytics, Inferencing

+### Big Data Analytics

 The reason for using Big Data systems is to store and process massive amounts of data.
 We can categorize these efforts into 3 different use-cases of increasing difficulty.
 The use cases are: